njfritter/myersBriggsNLPAnalysis/README.md

 		+ Examine the code at the bottom of each part
 		+ Replace *text* with whichever part you'd like to run
 		+ E.g. "tokenize" to tokenize data, "cloud" to create a word cloud, etc.
-+ **IMPORTANT:** To make sure these scripts run properly, run the code above from the main directory after cloning (not in the `scripts` folder).
-I have defined the file path to the data
++ **IMPORTANT:** To make sure these scripts run properly, run the code above from the main directory (`) after cloning (not in the `scripts` folder).
+I have defined the file path to the data based on being in the main directory.
+	+ If you would like to change the file path, feel free to do so.

 ### Contributing